saleor/saleor-docs/docs/architecture/translations.md

 > **Note**
 >
-> Don’t forget to set `unique_together` on the `product` and `language_code`, there should be only one translation per product per language.
+> Remember to set `unique_together` on the `product` and `language_code`, there should be only one translation per product and per language.

 > **Warning**
 >
-> `ModelTranslation` fields must always take the same arguments as the existing translatable model, eg. inconsistency in `max_length` attribute could lead to UI bugs with translation turned on.
+> `ModelTranslation` fields must always take the same arguments as the existing translatable model.
+> For example, inconsistency in `max_length` attribute could lead to UI bugs when translation settings are switched on.

 ## Using a `ModelTranslation`

-Given the example above, we can access translated properties via the `TranslationProxy`.
+Based on the above example, you can access translated properties via the `TranslationProxy`.

 ```python
 translated_name = product.translated.name